tanaikech/gislacks/README.md

 ## 1. Install gislacks
 This is the plugin for Sublime Text 3.

+This was published at [https://packagecontrol.io/packages/gislacks](https://packagecontrol.io/packages/gislacks).

+1. Launch Sublime Text
+1. Preferences -> Package Control -> Package Control: Install Package
+1. Choose gislacks

+If you want to install directory the repository, you can use as following flow.

 1. Open Package Control by ``ctrl+shift+p`` (Windows, Linux) or ``cmd+shift+p`` (OS X)
 1. Select Add Repository at Package Control.
 1. Input [https://github.com/tanaikech/gislacks](https://github.com/tanaikech/gislacks).
 This is a repository of gislacks on GitHub.